Seneca-ICTOER/SPO600/docs/A-Classes/week10-class2.md

 ## Advanced Memory

-- A discussion of of Advanced Memory Systems
+- A discussion of Advanced Memory Systems
 - No video available at this time
 - Not directly related to the course project